romain-koenig/markdown-to-pdf/README.md

 # Markdown to PDF Converter

-This project is a simple, user-friendly tool for converting Markdown syntax into a PDF format.
-It's perfect for anyone who needs to create beautiful, printable documents from their Markdown files, and it's especially handy for developers and writers who work with Markdown regularly.
+This project is a simple and intuitive tool for converting Markdown to PDF.
+Perfect for developers, writers, and anyone who needs to create printable documents from Markdown files.

+## Features

+- Instant Markdown to PDF conversion
+- Real-time Markdown preview
+- Optimized PDF export for printing
+- Support for images, tables, lists, code blocks, etc.
+- Responsive and accessible interface
+- Integrated Markdown Cheat Sheet
+- Smooth navigation between pages

 ## Technologies Used